List of Game & Watch games: Fire Attack

 Fire Attack was released in the Wide Screen series on March 26, 1982.
 It is a single-screen single-player game.

 The main character uses a tomahawk-type weapon to protect a fort from burning.
-The top row of enemies are tribal chiefs who throw firesticks, and the bottom row of enemies are traditional Game & Watch characters who try to set fire to the fort with a match.
+The top row of enemies are Native Americans who throw firesticks, and the bottom row of enemies are traditional Game & Watch characters who try to set fire to the fort with a match.
 Two points are earned for each fire blocked.
 Three misses are allowed, which occur each time the fort catches fire.
 All misses are erased at 200 points and again at 500; if there are not any misses at these times, 5 points are awarded per hit for a period of time.

-Fire Attack was recreated in Game & Watch Gallery 4 for Game Boy Advance, although, the Game Boy Advance version of the "Legacy Mode" was censored, due to "outdated stereotypes", being turned into generic "Bandits".
+Fire Attack was recreated in Game & Watch Gallery 4 for Game Boy Advance, although the sprites of the Native Americans in the "Classic Mode" were edited to resemble bandits instead to avoid depicting insensitive sterotypes.

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him hit opponents with a fire stick, referencing Fire Attack.
 In Ultimate, Mr. Game & Watch's animations were updated to reflect individual frames from the original games, including gaining a feathered headband when using the move based on Fire Attack.
 The controversy following this discovery prompted Nintendo to apologize for the potentially offensive stereotype and announce that the animation would be changed in a post-release patch.